Harshad Chopda

-Harshad Chopda (born 17 May 1983) is an Indian actor known for his work in Hindi television.
-Chopda is the recipient of several accolades including six Indian Television Academy Awards, three Indian Telly Awards and two Asian Viewers Television Awards.
-He is one of the highest paid as well as most awarded actors on Indian television.
+Harshad Chopda (born 17 May 1983) is an Indian actor known for his performances on Hindi television.
+His work has earned him seven Indian Television Academy Awards, six of which are Best Actor Popular, in addition to three Indian Telly Awards and two Asian Viewers Television Awards.
+Chopda is also one of the highest paid and most awarded actors in Indian television history.